-From teachers to special education students to busy CEO’s in high-rise real estate in Boston, Massachusetts, to moms with children who have ADHD or children on the autism spectrum disorder, fidget spinners are all the rage.
-Stores can’t keep the “toys” in stock, parents are looking for ways to DIY their own with LEGO fidget spinners, and educators argue every side of the question, and speaking of toys stores did you heard that Toys R Us is closing ?
+From teachers to special education students to busy CEO’s in high-rise real estate, to moms with children who have ADHD or children on the autism spectrum disorder, fidget spinners are all the rage.
+Many of the toys stores can’t keep the “toys” in stock, parents are looking for ways to DIY their own with LEGO fidget spinners, and educators argue every side of the question, and speaking of toys stores did you heard that Toys R Us is closing ?

 Do you allow fidget spinners in your home?
 Many say this isn’t just a toy, but a therapeutic tool for kids and adults with various challenges that can be calmed with the help of fidget toys.

 The original fidget spinner may or may not have been created by a lady back in the 90’s; reports say a Ms. Hettinger applied for a patent and pitched her spinning toy to Hasbro, who turned it down.
 The patent lapsed, but Hettinger made many in her laundry room and sold them herself at fairs – when she wasn’t working her day job, which was that of a chemical engineer.